MalevichAI/malevich/README.md

 ## Execute

-Before executing the code, make sure you have the Open AI API key in your environment:
+Before executing this demo code, make sure you have the Open AI API key in your environment:

 ```bash
 export OPENAI_API_KEY=<YOUR KEY>
 ```

-Now, all you need is a simple command to run the script:
+Now, all you need is a 1 command to run the deployemnt:

 ```bash
 python flow.py